tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 (In the above code, replace `APIKEY` with your actual API key.)

-After the query string, each parameter is concatenated with other parameters through the ampersand `&` symbol.
+After the query string, each parameter is separated from other parameters by the ampersand `&` symbol.
 The order of the query string parameters doesn't matter.
 The order only matters if the parameters are *on the left of the query string* (and thus part of the URL itself).
 Any configurable parts of the endpoint that appear before the query string are called [path parameters](docapis_doc_parameters.html#path_parameters) (we'll dive into these later).

 ## Common curl commands related to REST {#common}